MDalprato/reolink/README.md

 - Subscribes to the Reolink Baichuan TCP push channel for near real-time AI detections.
 - Logs detections with both channel index and the camera name supplied by the device.
 - Issues HTTP callbacks for every new detection and schedules an automatic reset after a configurable delay.
+- Automatically retries the connection with exponential backoff whenever the device disconnects.
 - Gracefully handles shutdown (Ctrl+C) and cleans up pending network requests.

 ## Requirements